davidsntg/dawlysd.github.com/_pages/about.md

 <div class="row justify-content-between">
 <div class="col-md-8 pr-5">

 <p>Hi !!!
 My name is David Santiago &amp; I spend my life juggling between iTerm and Azure portal.
-I am passionate about infrastructure and automation.</p>
+I am passionate about infrastructure, automation and network!!</p>

 <p>I live in the countryside near Clermont-Ferrand, in France.
-I work for Microsoft as a Customer Engineer, my role is to support our customers to take advantage of Azure.</p>
+I work for Microsoft as a Cloud Solution Architect, my role is to support our customers to take advantage of Azure.</p>

 </div>